DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 - Reading: Program or Be Programmed (Intro) by Douglas Rushkoff

 ### Week 02 (2023/09/13)
-- Review Assignment
+- Review Assignment & Reading
-- Discuss Reading
 - Math Review
 - What is Git
 - p5js: Functions and variables, pixels and canvas, transforms